SparseLGS: Sparse View Language Embedded Gaussian Splatting: Experiments

 \subsection{Ablation Study}

 \paragraph{Ablation studies on Bijection.} Table~\ref{tab:ablation_bijection} presents the numerical results obtained using different dimensionality reduction methods.
-It can be observed that training without reducing the dimension of feature will lead to `CUDA OUT OF MEMORY' (denoted by O.O.M).
-We could also know that constructing a low-dimensional to high-dimensional bijection significantly outperforms the use of an autoencoder for language field reconstruction.
+It can be observed that training without reducing the dimension of the feature will lead to `CUDA OUT OF MEMORY' (denoted by O.O.M).
+We can also know that constructing a low-dimensional to high-dimensional bijection significantly outperforms the use of an autoencoder for language field reconstruction.

-\paragraph{Ablation studies on Multi-view semantic alignment.} We conduct ablations on the `teatime' scene in LERF Dataset and present the visualization results in Figure~\ref{fig:ablation_match}.
+\paragraph{Ablation studies on Multi-view semantic alignment.} We conduct ablations on the LERF Dataset and present the visualization results in Fig.~\ref{fig:ablation_match}.
 We conducted experiments without and with matching up to step 1-3, respectively.
 The results showed that step 1 significantly corrected many matching errors.
-Step 2 further merged regions with inconsistent SAM segmentation granularity, while step 3 fine-tuned the matching results on a spatial level.
+Step 2 further merged regions with inconsistent SAM segmentation granularity, while step 3 fine-tuned the matching results on a spatial level. the quantitative results of Table~\ref{tab:ablation_alignment} demonstrate the contribution of each step.
+The first two rows show the improvements of consistency operations in downstream tasks, while the last two rows demonstrate the enhancement of consistency with the ground truth semantic map (semantic features have been normalized to [0, 1]).
+Notably, since the query targets in the dataset mainly focus on small objects, such as plates, bear noses, cookies, etc., the numerical results do not fully reflect the improvements in all regions.

+\paragraph{Ablation on the number of input views.} To analyze whether more input views improve the final semantic field, we conduct a controlled view-number ablation on the Teatime scene.
+As shown in Table~\ref{tab:view_number_ablation}, the semantic mIoU remains stable from two to six views.
+This suggests that SparseLGS can use additional sparse views without a clear degradation when the geometry complexity is controlled, but the extra views do not automatically translate into a large gain.
+In practice, more views provide more coverage but also introduce more SAM/CLIP inconsistencies and matching paths; therefore, the benefit depends on whether the added observations are reliable.

+For a more controlled comparison, we report the results on the evaluation subset shared by the 2-, 4-, and 6-view settings, using the common 2-view evaluation frames and prompts.
+Increasing the number of views indeed brings more geometric and semantic constraints, including more observed surfaces and more cross-view evidence.
+At the same time, it can also introduce additional semantic-training noise, such as local floaters from feed-forward geometry initialization, more possible matching paths, and more inconsistent SAM/CLIP region features.
+In this experiment, these positive and negative factors largely offset each other, leading to similar final scores across the tested view counts.

+We further tested point-cloud capping on the six-view setting.
+Mildly reducing the initialized points from uncapped to 500K improved the full-evaluation mIoU from 0.5967 to 0.6020, while overly aggressive capping degraded the result to 0.5358 at 50K points.
+This indicates that the initialization has a useful operating range: too many Gaussians may absorb noisy semantic correspondences, but too few Gaussians enlarge splats and blur fine semantic boundaries.